ada-lang-io/ada-lang-io/docs/arm/AA-Annex J.md

 X'Address For a task entry whose address is specified (an interrupt entry), the value refers to the corresponding hardware interrupt.
 For such an entry, as for any other task entry, the meaning of this value is implementation defined.
 The value of this attribute is of the type of the subtype System.Address.

-Address may be specified for single entries via an [attribute_definition_clause](S0265).
+Address may be specified for single entries via an attribute_definition_clause.

-Reason: Because of the equivalence of [at_clause](S0276)s and [attribute_definition_clause](S0265)s, an interrupt entry may be specified via either notation.
+Reason: Because of the equivalence of at_clauses and attribute_definition_clauses, an interrupt entry may be specified via either notation.

 #### Dynamic Semantics

-As part of the initialization of a task object, the address clause for an interrupt entry is elaborated[, which evaluates the [expression](S0108) of the address clause].
+As part of the initialization of a task object, the address clause for an interrupt entry is elaborated[, which evaluates the expression of the address clause].
 A check is made that the address specified is associated with some interrupt to which a task entry may be attached.
 If this check fails, Program_Error is raised.
 Otherwise, the interrupt entry is attached to the interrupt associated with the specified address.

 Upon finalization of the task object, the interrupt entry, if any, is detached from the corresponding interrupt and the default treatment is restored.